calizarr/PhenoPiSight/README.md

   * **Raspberry PI Setup:**
       * Load the latest version of debian onto the rPIs.
       * Configure each rPI with their own hostname, WiFi access, IP address (if static), etc.
           * This repo has bash files in [pi_config](pi_config) that I used for fast configuration of the Raspberry PI.
-They are very specific to our configuration, but if you want to use them as an idea of how to more quickly configure rPIs please take a look.
+They are very specific to our configuration, but if you want to use them as an idea of how to more quickly configure rPIs please take a look. **Use tese scripts at your own risk**
               * The debian version used is Raspbian GNU/Linux 8 (jessie) for these scripts.
-          * Use at your own risk.
+              * *Use at your own risk.*
       * At minimum before Ansible can work with the rPIs, they need an openssh-server (`sudo apt-get install openssh-server`); a unique hostname, IP address, or both; ssh keys from the centralized server copied onto them; and a user.
       * The preferred method is to configure one rPI with all of the settings which are the same across the entire bramble and then clone that image using any of the [available methods][].
   * **Centralized server setup:**